Lelenaic/SpamBuster/.kilocode/rules/global.md

 The project uses NPM as package manager.
 If you need icons, lucide-icons is installed.
 Never write tests, build or run npm run dev as npm run dev is always running.
 If an app restart is needed, just tell me.
+If you need to use charts, chart.js and react-chartjs-2 are installed.

 # Documentation